 The Traditional Option is designed for students who have or will have a high school diploma at the time of enrollment and have 11 or fewer transferable college credits.
-A minimum GPA of 2.7 in accepted transfer courses must be met.
-Students take the required liberal education courses at accredited 2 or 4 year institutions, such as UWGB.
-Traditional students begin as freshmen and complete the BSN degree in four years.
+Traditional students begin in fall as freshmen students and complete the BSN degree in four years.
 Students dually enrolled in SNC and BCON follow this option.

-If an applicant is applying for entry directly after high school, a high school Grade Point Average of 3.25 or higher on a 4.0 grade scale is required.
+• If an applicant is applying for entry directly after high school, a high school Grade Point Average of 3.25 or higher on a 4.0 grade scale is required.
+If out of high school and some college courses have been taken, a minimum GPA of 2.7 and no grades lower than a "C" in required liberal education courses must be met.

-- If an applicant is applying for entry directly after high school, an American College Test (ACT) scores is required.
+If an applicant is applying for entry directly after high school, American College Test (ACT) scores or Scholastic Achievement Test (SAT) scores are required.
 An ACT composite score of 23 or higher is required for admission.
-A 21 or 22 composite score could be reviewed for admission. - The following high school courses are required: English 4 Years
+A 21 or 22 composite score may be reviewed for admission.
+An SAT score of 1070(Verbal + Math) is required.

+The following high school courses are required: